 It’s long been one of the most popular destinations in L.A.’s San Gabriel Mountains and Angeles National Forest for hiking, camping, biking and skiing.
 But if a local development group has its way, the no-frills Mt.
 Baldy area is about to get a heaping dose of luxury, with a new multimillion-dollar health and wellness retreat slated to open in 2025.
-The group behind the project hopes the resort will give L.A. locals even more reasons to visit Mt.
+The group behind the project hopes the retreat will give L.A. locals even more reasons to visit Mt.
 Baldy — including the chance to stay at five-star accommodations with panoramic vistas, paired with unfettered access to a wide range of activities such as horseback riding, zip lining, yoga and meditation.

 Touted as the only offering of its kind within a six-hour drive of Los Angeles County — complete with breathtaking scenery from its 5,000-foot elevation — a proposed 190-acre Mt.
 Baldy Wellness Retreat will be geared toward corporate events, family gatherings and individuals seeking a wide array of leisurely pursuits.

 “We are re-imagining the way people vacation, and there is currently nothing like this private, ecologically sound wellness retreat in Southern California,” says Johnney Zhang, CEO of Primior, the Diamond Bar-based real estate development and asset management firm that purchased the site previously approved for an RV park in 2018.
 “The sprawling, majestic beauty is highlighted with an endless amount of privacy for our guests and outdoor activities to enjoy.”